Favourites

 (1957, Lardner)

-While F. Scott Fitzgerald concentrated on the glitz and glamour of the Jazz Age, his friend Lardner dwelt on its darker side: the Junior league baseball players; the clerks, shopkeepers and assorted Babbitts; their frustrated girlfriends and wives; the Irish cops, petty bootleggers and other Prohibition rat–bags.
-The stories are mostly satirical and funny, but there is always a hint of despair, and sometimes even a vague premonition of the Great Depression just around the corner
+While F. Scott Fitzgerald concentrated on the glitz and glamour of the Jazz Age, his friend Lardner dwelt on its murkier side: the Junior League baseball players; the clerks, shopkeepers and assorted Babbittry; the frustrated girlfriends and wives; Irish cops, petty bootleggers and other Prohibition rat–bags.
+The stories are mostly satirical and funny, but there is always a hint of despair, and sometimes even a vague foreboding of the Great Depression around the corner

 Big Bangs